bulsas2/cf-assessment/README.md

 - For invalid rows, filter them out and store in a separate file for reconciliation.
 Or to keep it simple, we reject files that don't honor the schema we agreed to.
 - For file ingestion, we create a generic framework driven by metadata so we can onboard new customer and files very quickly.
 Less maintenance and code.
 - For the report, we shouldn't do a union across all customer tables.
 This will be an expensive query.
 Instead, create a consolidated table with all customers and the common columns.
 Users can perform multiple queries off of this table.
+- For the `file_invalid_rows` table, extend the invalid column to an array or JSONB type so we can list multiple columns that failed.
+Also add a high-level error so we can triage issues.

 ---